Skip to Content

 if ($listener) { $listener.Stop() }

-Remove-NetFirewallRule -DisplayName $ruleName -ErrorAction SilentlyContinue
+Remove-NetFirewallRule -DisplayName $ruleName -ErrorAction SilentlyContinue # always clean up

 }